Heart of Glass (song): Remixes and samplings

 The first official remix of "Heart of Glass", by Shep Pettibone, appeared on the 1988 Blondie/Debbie Harry remix compilation Once More into the Bleach and was a single in some territories.
 A 1995 remix by Diddy, from the Blondie compilation Beautiful: The Remix Album, reached no. 15 on the UK Singles Chart.

 The 2002 song "Work It", by Missy Elliott from her album Under Construction, samples the drum machine intro of "Heart Of Glass".

 Picking up on their similarities, the Hood Internet's ABX created a mashup of "Heart of Glass" and Arcade Fire's new wave-infused "Sprawl II" of 2010.
 (Harry later joined Arcade Fire in live performances of both songs at the 2014 Coachella Festival.)

 Blondie rerecorded the song for the 2014 compilation album Greatest Hits Deluxe Redux, part of the two-disc set Blondie 4(0) Ever, which marked the 40th anniversary of the band forming.

+In 2020, Miley Cyrus performed a cover of the song during iHeart Festival, gaining over 250 million views / impressions on YouTube.